HclX/WyzeHacks/README.md

 5. The login credentials will be stored in a local file named ".tokens" for future use so you don't need to enter username and password and 2FA everytime.
 Make sure you don't share this file with anyone you don't trust.
+6. The token seems to have an expiration period.
+So next time if you run into error with something like "Access token error" please delete ".tokens" file and restart.
-5. Once correctly authenticated, it will go through all the Wyze Cameras under your account, asking you for each of them if you want to push the wyzehack onto that camera.
+7. Once correctly authenticated, it will go through all the Wyze Cameras under your account, asking you for each of them if you want to push the wyzehack onto that camera.
 Enter 'Y' if yes, otherwise 'N'.
 Press "Ctrl + C" twice to interrupt the process.
-6. Once confirmed, you will hear "installation begins" from the target camera, and then "installation finished" confirming the installation.
+8. Once confirmed, you will hear "installation begins" from the target camera, and then "installation finished" confirming the installation.
-7. When you are done, make sure delete ".tokens" file from that archive folder to avoid accidental leak of your logins.
+9. When you are done, make sure delete ".tokens" file from that archive folder to avoid accidental leak of your logins.

 ## SD card install